-- Make copies of the "Happy People" Student Lyric Sheet. - Make sure each student has a notebook or a blank piece of paper and something to write with for brainstorm activity. - Locate a recording of "Happy People" by Little Big Town to play for the class.
+- Visit the Teacher Resource Portal to access supplemental videos and teaching tools. - Make copies of the "Crowded Table" and/or "Happy People" Student Lyric Sheets. - Make sure each student has a notebook or a. blank piece of paper and something to write with for brainstorm activity. - Locate a recording of "Crowded Table" performed by The Highwoman and/or "Happy People" performed by Little Big Town to play for the class.